Continuing to Strengthen Border Security

 Doubling boots on the ground.

-Today, the Border Patrol is better staffed than ever before, having doubled the number of agents from approximately 10,000 in 2004 to more than 21,000 in 2011.
-More than 2,200 Border Patrol agents man the Northern border, a 700 percent increase since 9/11.
+Today, the Border Patrol is better staffed than ever before, having doubled the number of agents from approximately 10,000 in 2004 to more than 21,000 as of the third quarter of 2014.
+More than 2,100 Border Patrol agents now man the Northern border.
 More than 21,000 Customs and Border Protection Officers, including 3,800 along Northern Border, manage the flow of people and goods at our ports of entry and crossings.

 Stepping up surveillance.

 For the first time, DHS unmanned aerial capabilities now cover the entire Southwest border, from California to Texas, providing critical aerial surveillance assistance to personnel on the ground.
-DHS has also completed 649 miles of fencing out of nearly 652 miles planned.
+DHS has also completed 700 miles of fencing.

 Enhancing investigative resources.